 Commander-in-Chief Frederick K. Davis, 72nd.
 Annual Encampment, Sons of Union Veterans of the Civil War.
-Dear Commander-in-Chief:

 We, the Committee on Restoration of Rank wish to recommend that the honors of Charles C. Stull be restored, as Past Department Commander; who is now serving in the California Department.